gravitational/teleport/rfd/0099-pod-access-requests.md

 ... other v5 fields
 ```

-For roles with `version: v6`, `kubernetes_resources` is empty and will reject any access to Pods within
+For roles with `version: v6`, if `kubernetes_resources` is empty, it will reject
-the allowed clusters.
-To allow access to all Pods in every namespace, the Role must include
+any access to Pods within the allowed clusters.
+To allow access to all Pods in
+every namespace, the Role must include

 ```yaml
 kubernetes_resources: